kbariotis/presentador/README.md

 ### Commands

-There are two commands currently:
+There are three commands currently:

 #### `> build`